All Products

 image

-• If you want to use other endpoints, create the endpoints before the switchover.
-For information about how to create endpoints for a PolarDB cluster, see View or apply for an endpoint.
-For more information about how to create endpoints for an ApsaraDB RDS for PostgreSQL instance, see Configure endpoints for an RDS instance.
+• If you need endpoints that do not yet exist, create them before the switchover.
+For PolarDB cluster endpoints, see View or apply for an endpoint.
+For ApsaraDB RDS for PostgreSQL endpoints, see Configure endpoints for an RDS instance.

-• If you want to use DMS to log on to the PolarDB database after the endpoints are exchanged, use the latest version of DMS and the cluster ID to log on to the database.
+• After the endpoint exchange, use the latest version of DMS and the cluster ID (not the endpoint) to log on to the PolarDB database.